-8. If someone is ill and potentially diagnosed with COVID, does all the choir have to isolate?
+- 9. If someone is ill and potentially diagnosed with COVID, does all the choir have to isolate?
+No but this reinforces the need to try and mitigate all casual encounters whilst choir activity takes place.
+Any 'close contacts' will be approached by NHS Track and Trace.
 Wider government regulations on this still apply; regular testing of the choir might be something you could encourage.
-RSCM has been working with Making Music and the Association of British Choral Directors, and we commend the use of 'Well

-Rehearsed' app for tracking attendance data.
-WellRehearsed app for rehearsals | Making Music

-- 9. Can a choir sing at a pastoral service, then? (e.g. a wedding or funeral) Yes. - 10.
+RSCM has been working with Making Music and the Association of British Choral Directors, and we commend the use of 'Well Rehearsed' app for tracking attendance data.
+WellRehearsed app for rehearsals | Making Music - 10.
+Can a choir sing at a pastoral service, then? (e.g. a wedding or funeral) Yes. - 11.
 What do we need to do about music copies?
-No specific restrictions - 11.
+No specific restrictions - 12.
 Can we use choir robes?
-Yes. - 12.
-What about masks?
-Local risk assessment. - 13.
+Yes. - 13.
 What (additional) protection does the conductor need?
 Individual circumstances will dictate this, but is a question you should work through. - 14.
 Can we use the choir stalls?
 Yes. - 15.
 Do the musicians need to be a specific distance from the congregation?
 No; but you should consider whether some level of distancing is still appropriate. - 16.
 Can we process in church?
 Yes. - 17.
 What instruments can we use in worship?
 There are no specific restrictions. - 18.
 Can music group singers share microphones?
 There are no specific restrictions, but we would continue to recommend that you take sensible, proportionate precautions. - 19.
 Can an Officiant sing (at Evensong for example)?
 Yes.